If the planning settings are changed at the third stage of planning, optimize the route again to apply them.

-If these values are specified in the unit properties, but the corresponding options are not enabled, then the route will be planned without taking the restrictions into account, but the orders that exceed these values will be marked with the warning sign.
+If you specify the Carrying capacity and Volume parameters in the unit properties, but the same-name options are disabled, then the route is planned without taking these restrictions into account.
+The orders that exceed the specified parameters are marked with the warning sign .

 Below, you can select what action the system should perform if any of the restrictions is violated.
 Three options are available.

 If there are more orders than can be included in the route or routes (if you select several units at the second stage of planning), the orders of a higher priority are added.
 The rest of the orders remain undistributed.
 If the priority is not specified, the system adds those orders which allow creating the optimal route (routes), taking into account its cost, mileage, and duration.

 If there are more orders than can be included in the route, the route is divided into parts, each of which does not violate the restrictions.
 The route is planned as follows.

 - A part of the orders of a higher priority.

 - The remaining part of the orders of a lower priority.

 If necessary, another visit to the warehouse is added.

 Create separate routes

 If there are more orders than can be included in the route, one or several routes are created taking into account the priority of the orders and their location.